 Feeling fatigued?
-If you have diabetes, tiredness can be one of the symptoms.
+For people with diabetes, tiredness can be one of the early symptoms.

 Move more, and you get more energy.
 People who take a brisk, daily 30-minute walk are less tired than idle people.
 Choose an activity you like, whether it’s Zumba, tennis, walking, gardening, or swimming.

 Do it for at least 30 to 60 minutes a day.
 If you can’t spare that much time at once, sneak in shorter (10-minute) periods of exercise whenever you can.
 As long as it adds up to 30-60 minutes per day, that’s what counts.

 Wear a pedometer so you know how many steps you’re taking each day.
 Try to add 500 steps a day until you reach at least 10,000 daily steps.